hasnain016/Student-Management-System/README.md

 # Student-Management-System
-This is Cli based Student Management System
+This is Cli based Student Management System.